 - You’ll get an email from the MYC race committee the week before.
 They’ll let you know what time you need to be there – normally about 11am.

 - Before you arrive you should print out the signon sheet, and leave it on the downstairs table with a pen.
 The signon sheet includes handicaps for the days racing, and can be downloaded from the scoring system.
 Clipboards are upstairs in the sailing office.
+It’s suggested that you also print out our scoring sheet template (see below).
+You’ll need a copy for each race.

 - If you have a boat license, you might end up driving Robbie R, (the yellow support boat), but generally speaking it’s better if you are on Carlyle (the start boat).
 Then you can push the RO (Race officer) to set good laser courses, and most importantly ensure that the laser results are recorded correctly.